blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS student guide - SQL Server hybrid cloud.md

 5. The disaster recovery sites must be highly available after a failover.

+6. We have seen some documentation surrounding the use of Availability Zones in Azure.
+What does Availability Zones provide over and above Availability Sets?
+Would this be a good option for us?

-6. Archive solution must not impact the current applications that periodically pull historical data from the production system.
+7. Archive solution must not impact the current applications that periodically pull historical data from the production system.

-7. We need to be able to backup databases both on-premises and in the cloud.
+8. We need to be able to backup databases both on-premises and in the cloud.
 How will your backup solution support this?

 ### Infographic for common scenarios